maloryware/maloryware/README.md

 he/they

 hi folx, the name's malory.
-i do a bit of everything and am a master of absolutely fuckin nothing
+i do a bit of everything and master absolutely fuckin nothing

 if you need consistency, you're in the wrong place